Keep track of your energy usage.

 An energy monitor is unrelated to your home energy provider or your bills.
 You can install it yourself by simply clipping it to your energy meter and it will transmit to a wireless energy monitor handset.
 This is where you can view the data and decide how to reduce your home energy and in turn your bills.

 What else can you do to lower your energy costs?

 Either before or after you start using an energy monitor to keep track of your usage, switching to a cheaper tariff is one of the easiest ways to reduce your overall energy costs.
 We’ve made it easy with just four simple low priced tariffs to choose from.

 *Average annual bill based on average usage of 3,200 kWh of electricity and 13,500 kWh of gas on a national basis.

-** The price promise relates to the following competitor tariffs (or any replacement tariffs as that company's Standard Tariff): British Gas - Clear and Simple, E.ON - Energy Plan, Scottish Power - Standard, npower - Standard no standing charge, EDF - Standard (Variable), SSE - Standard Energy, in each case as offered directly by the relevant company with a Direct Debit payment method and paperless billing.
+** The price promise relates to the following competitor dual fuel tariffs (or any replacement tariffs as that company's Standard Tariff): British Gas - Standard, E.ON - Energy Plan, Scottish Power - Standard, npower - Standard, EDF - Standard (Variable), SSE - Standard Energy, in each case as offered directly by the relevant company with a Direct Debit payment method and paperless billing.
 On a weekly basis we will compare the prices of this tariff against those listed above.
 The calculation will be based on average usage of 3,200kWh of electricity and 13,500kWh of gas on a national basis.
 If the cheapest average bill value based on average usage on a national basis of any of these tariffs falls below ours, then we will reduce our tariff to be lower than that average bill value within 60 days of your next Billing Cycle.
 These tariff comparisons will be listed on our website.
 National means “The Non-Exclusive Appointed Area” that shall mean any geographical area in mainland Great Britain.